-PyOxidizer's Starlark dialect defines the following custom types:

-File Represents a filesystem path and content.

-FileContent Represents the content of a file on the filesystem.
+PyOxidizer's Starlark dialect defines the following custom types: FileContent Represents the content of a file on the filesystem.

-(Unlike File, this does not track the filename internally.)

 FileManifest Represents a mapping of filenames to file content.
 PythonDistribution Represents an implementation of Python.
 Used for embedding into binaries and running Python code.
 PythonEmbeddedResources Represents resources made available to a Python interpreter.
 PythonExecutable Represents an executable file containing a Python interpreter.
 PythonExtensionModule Represents a compiled Python extension module.
 PythonInterpreterConfig Represents the configuration of a Python interpreter.
 PythonPackageDistributionResource Represents a file containing Python package distribution metadata.
 PythonPackageResource Represents a non-module resource data file.
 PythonPackagingPolicy Represents a policy controlling how Python resources are added to a binary.

-PythonModuleSource Represents a .py file containing Python source code.
+PythonModuleSource Represents a . py file containing Python source code.